 Mitchell took his own handcuffs and cuffed the unconscious masked youth laying on his back.
 The youth was still out cold, and Mitchell noticed a stench rising from him, which was an all-too-common occurrence in this job.

-Mitchell watched as the chief looked at the old man with concern.
-This is the chief’s dad! he thought.
-Oh, I hope to hell for all our sakes he’s OK.
+Mitchell watched as the Chief looked at the old man with concern.
+This is the Chief’s dad! he thought.
+Oh, I hope to hell for all our sakes he’s okay.

 Buddy nodded his head and replied, “Yes, I do.
 I can.”
 His fingers were beginning to go numb from the handcuffs, which were too tight.

 The Chief slipped his revolver back into its holster, then slowly reached out and pulled the scarf from Buddy’s face.
 “Now, Mister, you better start singing, along with praying,” he said, venom dripping with each word.
 “If that old man over there dies today, so do you and the others.”

 Officer Mitchell reached his patrol car outside and grabbed the radio microphone.
 “Base, this is Car 4.
 We need an ambulance on the double.”
 Repeating the message a second time, he received a reply seconds later.